zhennongchen/dvpy/README.md

 # Install:

     $ pipenv install git+https://github.com/dvigneault/dvpy.git#egg=dvpy
-    $ or pip install git+https://github.com/zhennongchen/dvpy.git#egg=dvpy
+    $ or pip install git+https://github.com/zhennongchen/dvpy.git#egg=dvpy (use this one!!!)
-    $ search "how to install python package from github
+    $ search "how to install python package from github"

 The only dependency *not* installed by default is tensorflow, as we do not want to specify the GPU or CPU version.
 These can be installed as follows: